HugoBlox/theme-academic-cv/content/en/post/2022_announcement/index.md

 projects: []
 ---

-Dear snowballers!
+Dear snowballers, long time no see!

+Fret not!
 Ready your gloves, sharpen your forks, knit your hats... for the Battle is BACK!

 It is with immense pleasure that we, the one and only APAZAF, are proud to announce that the 2022 edition of the Great Snowball Fight will take place on the 8th of January, 2022!
-Mark your calendars!

 Exiting changes are in store for this year's edition!
 Follow the [news](/post) section or the [Telegram group](https://t.me/joinchat/UsNhFbmVl6W_Odyz) if you do not want to miss the updates!

-In the meantime... mark your calendars!
+In the meantime... mark your calendars, and may the snow gods bless us with plenty of snowballable material!